Form length and progressive disclosure

 Show additional fields only when relevant.
 For example: if the user selects “Business account,” then display company-related fields.

-Form showing progressive disclosure: optional field for greeting card appears only after checkbox is selected
+Form uses progressive disclosure: greeting card field appears after checkbox is selected

 References: